Vitriol-nT/RLWorm/README.md

 is not suitable for this kind of dynamic system. which is hugely chaotic for it to handle.
 For informations about DQN, please check other online informations.

+PSPS> MY MATES DIDNT EVEN PARTICIPATE IN THIS REPOSITORY AT ALL.
+I BUILT TS BRICK BY BRICK.
+ALL BY MYSELF 🗣️🔥

 ## 1. Utilization